 One major item to be aware of when running through the process.
 If you forget to make the database and run the WP-CLI install, you will get an error.
 This also applies when you have entered the wrong credentials also.
 The errors will vary slightly depending on the situation, but they are both similar.
 For example, when you provide the proper User and password for MySQL but didn't make the database you'll see:

 Error: Can’t select database.
 We were able to connect to the database server (which means your username and password is okay) but not able to select the `wpdev` database.

 Another thing to keep in mind is that if you employ this process using an existing WordPress database, we need to use the following command instead of the one used above.

 Success: Generated 'wp-config.php' file.

-Keep in mind that if you have a custom database prefix, or are using a remote MySQL server, you’ll have to add additional flags for those.
-You can see the commands full flags by running:
+One last thing to keep in mind is that if you have a custom database prefix, or are using a remote MySQL server, you will have to add additional flags for those.
+You can see the full list of commands flags by running the following command.

 wp core config --help